ruymanengithub/vison/docs/installation.rst

   ::
     ~$ cd conda
     ~$ ls
-      env-conda_vison_linux.txt  env-conda_vison_windows.txt
-      env-conda_vison_old.txt  env-pip_vison_old.txt
-      env-pip_vison.txt
+    env-conda_vison_linux.txt  env-pip_vison.txt

 * Then execute the following command to create a new conda environment, `vison`.
-Use the OS version that may correspond in your case (by now, only linux and windows versions available, and for 64 bits machines).
+Use the OS version that may correspond in your case (by now, only linux-64 bits version available).

   ::
     ~$ conda create -n vison --file env-conda_[OS].txt